aprince0/Flint-water/README.md

 # Flint-water

-ment.
-we consider the problem of estimating the risk of lead contamination in home drinking water.
+We consider the problem of estimating the risk of lead contamination in home drinking water.
 This work relies on a large collection of water samples taken by residents and government offcials throughout the crisis.
 Beginning in late 2015, the State of Michigan initiated program allowing any resident to submit a tap water sample for testing.
 This dataset is a publicly available collection of over 25,000 tests, and it provides a glimpse into the causes and extent of water lead contamination in Flint; it is indeed the largest dataset collected on lead in a municipal water system.
 We combine these measurements with several other data sources, including census data, property attributes, geographical information, and infrastructure records, and we use the combined